Romanmc72/My_Helm_Charts/scoreboard/README.md

 -f scoreboard-db-deployment.yaml,scoreboard-deployment.yaml,scoreboard-db-service.yaml,scoreboard-service.yaml
 ```

 and that will apply the app to your cluster.
-The db deeployment can run on any node, just don't scale it up or you will see some weird behavior.
+The db deployment can run on any node, just don't scale it up or you will see some weird behavior.
 The scoreboard web app though can scale to whatever your like.
 Default is 1 pod.
 Scale it with:

 ```
 kubectl scale deployment/scoreboard --replicas=#